California

 California was one of the first states to address deepfake use in electoral campaigns.
 In 2019, California enacted a law (CA AB 730) that prohibits producing, distributing, publishing, or broadcasting, with actual malice, campaign material that contains (1) a picture or photograph of a person or persons into which the image of a candidate for public office is superimposed or (2) a picture or photograph of a candidate for public office into which the image of another person is superimposed, unless the campaign material contains a specified disclosure.
 The law includes specific exceptions.
 The original law was set to sunset in 2023, however, another bill enacted in 2022 (CA AB 972) extended the law's sunset provision until 2027.

-California enacted a sexual deepfake law (CA AB 602) in 2019 that provides a private right of action (but not a criminal violation) for the depicted individual, which is defined as an "individual who appears, as a result of digitization, to be giving a performance they did not actually perform or to be performing in an altered depiction."
+In 2019, California enacted a sexual deepfake law (CA AB 602) that provides a private right of action (but not a criminal violation) for the depicted individual, which is defined as an "individual who appears, as a result of digitization, to be giving a performance they did not actually perform or to be performing in an altered depiction."

 Facial Recognition